noahdixon/toystore/docs/DesignDoc.md

 ## Build Tools and Packaging

 Maven is used as a build, packaging, and dependency manager.
-The project is set up with _____ as a parent pom and the three microservices (Gateway, Catalog and Order Service) and Client as child pom modules.
+The project is set up with Toystore as a parent pom and the three microservices (Gateway, Catalog and Order Service) and the Client as child pom modules.
-Maven build compiles and packages all child modules first for the parent, and then packages into the Jar.
+Maven build compiles and packages all child modules first for the parent, and then packages them into the Jar.
-The maven shade plugin is used to package the dependencies into a single fat jar so that the classpath does not have to contain all the required dependencies.
-We used apache commons cli for command line arguments and gRPC as dependencies for the project.
+The Maven Shade Plugin is used to package the dependencies into a single fat jar so that the classpath does not have to contain all the required dependencies.
+This plugin along with Apache Commons CLI (for reading command line arguments) and gRPC are used as dependencies for the project.
 The Jar will be able to run with minimum of JRE 11.

 ## Containerization